 His church are those who are built upon Him.

-Linking that phrase to what Moroni is telling us indicates that any members of the organization (the Church of Jesus Christ of Latter-day Saints) that are not built upon His gospel are not of His church, but are built upon the works of men or the works of the Devil (3 Nephi 27:11), regardless of the name!
+Linking that phrase to what Moroni is telling us indicates that any members of the organization (the Church of Jesus Christ of Latter-day Saints) who are not built upon His gospel are not of His church, but are built upon the works of men or the works of the Devil (3 Nephi 27:11), regardless of the name!
 As He said, "if it be called in my name then it is my church, if it so be that they are built upon my gospel" (3 Nephi 27:8).
 If If, If!

 And any church (members or organization) that transfigures the word of God is not built upon His gospel.
 The irony is that by transfiguring the word of God, a people and/or an organization (the Church of Jesus Christ of Latter-day Saints) are not, or are no longer, built upon His gospel.